 The culmination of all improvements, the Bubble Keyboard is inherently faster.

-An Overview of QWERTY Keyboard

-An Overview of Bubble Keyboard

 Related Work

-The Design and Engineering
+Design and Engineering of the Bubble Keyboard

 This section explains in more detail the design and implementation of Bubble Keyboard.
 Due to the recursive and iterative nature of the Bubble Keyboard, an explanation of the structure is insightful to its successes.